 Harvard Admissions for HSAFP

 Candidates who are selected as finalists must apply and receive admission to their specific Harvard program for the following year.
-For example, if you apply for a fellowship during the 2023 application cycle and you are selected as a finalist, you must then apply for admission to your program for the following academic year of 2023-2024.
-If admitted to the program, your fellowship will be awarded for 2024-2025.
+For example, if you apply for a fellowship during the 2026 application cycle and you are selected as a finalist, you must then apply for admission to your program in the next admissions cycle, for the following academic year (e.g. applying in 2026 for admission in 2027-2028).
+If admitted to the program, your fellowship will be awarded for 2027-2028.

 If candidates who are selected as finalists do not apply and receive admission to a specific Harvard program, the fellowship is void.
 While the relevant admission offices are consulted when reviewing applicants to be invited for interview, applicants are advised to consult program websites (see below) to ensure that the program to which they apply matches their academic and professional qualifications as well as career aspirations.